 You can literally get Trdelnik on every street corner, but I totally recommend going to Good Food Bakery.
 Because it’s such a popular bakery, your chimney cake will always be super fresh.

-So when you are visiting Prague, and you’re in for a sweet treat, go get yourself a Trdelik.
+Wondering what to do in Prague?
+Well, if you’re in for a sweet treat, go get yourself a Trdelik.
 What do you prefer?
 Stuffed with fruits and topped with cream, or just plain with some sugar and cinnamon?